As you're reading this guide, you're encouraged to play around with the examples to get a feel for the language.

 # -> [98, 99, 100, 1, 2, 3]

-Tuples in Koto are similiar to lists, but are designed for sequences of values that have a fixed structure.
+Tuples in Koto are similar to lists, but are designed for sequences of values that have a fixed structure.

 Unlike lists, tuples can't be resized after creation, and values that are contained in the tuple can't be replaced.